A35G/PswdGen/README.md

 * vers.
 0.1 - *June/July 2012*

 Currently, the items are fixed and localized in *Italian*; the next update will include integration into the code, to make independent localization.
-The width of password, currently, is fixed at 12 character.
+The length of password, currently, is fixed at 12 character.

 ### More Info